 - During the Professional Semester: EDU 450 (2), 470 (10).
-For the Accelerated Professional Programs student, the following courses are substituted for 470: EDU 473 (4) and 474 (6). - Complete the entrance criteria requirements

-Total for Elementary Education major requirements: 70 semester hours.
+For the Accelerated Professional Programs student, the following courses are substituted: EDU 475 (5)/476 (5), EDU 460 (1)/461 (1). - Complete the entrance criteria requirements Total for Elementary Education major requirements: 77 semester hours.

-Note 1: A grade of D is not acceptable for licensure in major courses or in professional education courses.
+Note 1: A grade of "D" is not acceptable for licensure in major courses or in professional education courses.
 All prerequisite requirements must be met prior to enrolling in specific courses.
 Please check individual courses for prerequisites.